Online Reporting System RCRAInfo

 • Develop and maintain a written inspection program

-• Use the words “hazardous waste” on all storage containers
+• Use the words “hazardous waste” on all storage containers and adequate warning visuals

 • Label containers with accumulation start dates

-• Use the EPA e-Manifest System
+• Use the EPA e-Manifest system

 • Develop a written waste minimization program